Robb Backmeyer, MSW, MBA, Regional Chief Operating Officer, Centerstone

 Amanda has been an HR professional for over a decade.
 Her expertise includes benefit administration and design, well-being programing and population health management.
 In addition to leading LG&E and KU’s Healthy for Life program, Amanda has managed the Family Assistance Program, statewide health fairs, flu shots, mammograms, and tobacco-cessation programs.
 Amanda holds extensive experience in health and well-being strategy and integration.
 She works with the company’s safety specialists to ensure the safety, health and well-being culture is incorporated throughout the organization.
 Amanda has led multiple health and well-being RFPs that help LG&E and KU continue to grow its best-practice health and well-being program.
 Amanda is an active member with the Kentuckiana Health Collaborative (KHC), and works with the measurement core subcommittee and worksite addiction group.

-D. Christopher Evans, Special Agent in Charge, Louisville Field Division, Drug Enforcement Administration
+D. Christopher Evans, First Special Agent in Charge, Louisville Field Division, Drug Enforcement Administration

 Governor Ernie Fletcher, Founder and Chief Medical Officer, Fletcher Group